By BRIAN SLODYSKO and FATIMA HUSSEIN

 Houchin assumed she would face a negative blitz, like the one that crushed her in 2016 when she ran for the same seat.
 But, in fact, the opposite happened.

-American Dream Federal Action, a super PAC financed by a cryptocurrency CEO, saturated the district with ads promoting Houchin as a “Trump Tough” conservative who would “stop the socialists in Washington.”
-That push helped secure her win last week in a Republican primary.
+American Dream Federal Action, a super political action committee financed by a cryptocurrency CEO, saturated the district with ads promoting Houchin as a “Trump Tough” conservative who would “stop the socialists in Washington.”
+That push helped secure her victory last week in a Republican primary.

-“All you can do is hold your breath,” Houchin’s longtime consultant, Cam Savage, said of when they learned about the ad buy.
+“All you can do is hold your breath,” Houchin’s longtime consultant, Cam Savage, said upon learning about the ad buy.
 “It could help you, but the fear is it will end you.”
-He added that Houchin had not sought the support and had no ties to the industry other than filling out a candidate survey from a cryptocurrency group.
+He said Houchin had not sought the support and had no ties to the industry other than filling out a candidate survey from a cryptocurrency group.

-The impact of the unsolicited helps shows how cryptocurrency tycoons are emerging as the new power players in American politics.
+The impact of the unsolicited help shows how cryptocurrency tycoons are emerging as political power players.
 They are pouring millions of dollars into primary elections as they try to gain influence over members of Congress, Republican and Democrat, who will write laws governing their industry, as well as other government officials who are crafting regulations.

 This year, for the first time, industry executives have flooded money into federal races, spending $20 million so far, according to records and interviews.

 It’s a delicate but deliberate march by companies that by their very nature make money based in part on evading government attention.